Best Coffee Shops for Working Remotely in Austin

 Flat Track’s owners are obsessed with all things vintage and wheeled, so it makes sense that they share their industrial modern space bike shop Cycleast.
 Grab a shot of espresso or pour-over made with Flat Track’s house-roasted beans while browsing the bicycles for sale.
 Or sit on the adjoining patio while you sip on a Chingona (horchata and Mexican mocha with a shot of espresso) as you mull over that email you’ve been putting off all week.

 Greater Goods’ East Austin flagship location is gorgeous, a former automotive shop stripped bare and re-clad in matte black and translucent panels.
 The space features indoor and outdoor seating options, as well as a particularly cozy reading nook with a view of the inhouse industrial roaster responsible for the beans sold and brewed here.
 Greater Goods’ business model is based on giving back to local nonprofits like Central Texas Food Bank and Austin Pets Alive, so you can get a buzz and feel good about it, too.

-While there are plenty of design-forward coffee shops in Austin, Figure 8 manages to strike a balance between aesthetic and authenticity.
-Open since 2014, Figure 8 was one of the first coffee shops to cater to discerning Eastside residents serving coffee brewed with beans from lauded small-batch roasters, a shiny La Marzocco Linea espresso machine serving as the shop’s focal point.
-Sure, there are plenty of focused AirPod-wearing patrons, but it’s clear that many are regulars and that co-owners Kathleen Carmichael and Ryan Hall know them by name.
-What’s more, exciting expansion plans are in the works to bring Figure 8’s beans and brews to Hyde Park.
+While there are plenty of design-forward coffee shops in Austin, Figure 8 manages to strike a balance between aesthetics and authenticity.
+Open since 2014, Figure 8 was one of the first coffee outlets to cater to discerning Eastside residents, serving drinks brewed with beans sourced from lauded small-batch roasters and staging a shiny La Marzocco Linea espresso machine as the shop’s focal point.